Historic Glass Bottle Identification & Information Website

 Historic Glass Bottle Identification & Information Website!

-The Bureau of Land Management (BLM), an agency within the U.S. Department of the Interior, administers 261 million surface acres of America's public lands, located primarily in 12 Western States (including Alaska).
+The Bureau of Land Management (BLM), an agency within the U.S. Department of the Interior, administers and manages over 248 million surface acres of America's public lands, located primarily in 11 Western States and Alaska.
 Part of the mission of the BLM is the management and preservation of the cultural and heritage resources found on America's public lands - prehistoric and historic.

-Website Goals: To enable the user to answer two primary questions about most utilitarian bottles and jars* produced in the United States (and Canada**) between the early 1800s and 1950s, as follows:
+Website Goals: To enable the user to answer two primary questions about most utilitarian bottles and jars* produced in the United States (and Canada**) between the late 1700s and 1950s, as follows:

 The above two questions also address what was succinctly articulated in the Intermountain Antiquities Computer System (IMACS) and the nominal purpose of this website, which is to provide archaeologists with a manual for a standard approach to arriving at historical artifact function and chronology (University of Utah 1992).
 This entire website is essentially a "key" - albeit a complex one - to the dating and typing (typology) of historic bottles.
 In addition, this site also assists the user with these questions: